realA10001986/SID/README.md

 - play time travel sequences in sync,
 - both play an alarm-sequence when the TCD's alarm occurs,
 - the SID can be remote controlled through the TCD's keypad (command codes 6xxx),
+- the SID can remote control the TCD's keypad (see below)
 - the SID queries the TCD for GPS speed if desired to adapt its idle pattern to GPS speed,
 - the SID queries the TCD for fake power and night mode, in order to react accordingly if so configured,
 - pressing "0" on the IR remote control or the SID's Time Travel button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.

 You can use BTTF-Network and MQTT at the same time, see [below](#home-assistant--mqtt).

+#### Remote controlling the TCD's keypad

+The SID can, through its IR remote control, remote control the TCD keypad.
+The TCD will react to pressing a key on the IR remote as if that key was pressed on the TCD keypad.

+In order to start TCD keypad remote control, type *96OK on the SID's IR remote control.

+Keys 0-9 as well as OK (=ENTER) will now be registrered by the TCD as key presses.

+In order to remotely "hold" a key, press * followed by the key, for instance *1 (in order to toggle the TCD alarm).
+Note: Only keys 0-9 can be held.

+Pressing # quits TCD keypad remote control mode.

 ### Connecting a TCD by wire